 Ana y María fueron al cine la semana pasada = Ana and María went to the movies last week.

-– A series of actions, one after another:
+– A series of past actions, one after another:

 Ayer, Laura se levantó a las siete de la mañana.
 Luego se duchó, desayunó, se vistió y se fue a hacer la compra semanal. = Yesterday, Laura got up at 7 A.M.
 Then she showered, had breakfast, got dressed and went to do the weekly shopping.

 Primero estudié en un colegio público.
 Más tarde mis padres me metieron en uno privado. = I first studied in a public school.
 Later my parents got mein a private one.

 – Past actions whose duration is explicitly mentioned are always expressed in Preterite tense:

 Viví diez años en Perú = I lived in Peru for ten years.

 Lola y Pablo fueron amigos durante toda su infancia = Lola and Pablo were friends during all their childhood.